 Ideas for off-Amazon ads

-Here are some ideas to get your off-Amazon ad efforts started.
+Here are some ideas to start your off-Amazon ad efforts.

 - Provide creative content to an influencer to use on an IG post or story.